JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 ## We have Cable TV, Antenna Hookups, Telephone, WIFI, and Ethernet fed to our units.
--  There are five "wires" comming from a "Secret Room" in the building that bring those services to a panel in our laundry room.
+-  There are five "wires" comming from a "Secret Room" in the building that bring those services to a distribution panel in our laundry rooms.
    -  High Voltage is distributed through a "Fuse Box", Low Voltage uses a "panel"
    -  Engineers like to use the word "Cable" for wires that don't carry high voltate electrical power.
    -  The special technicians that hooked up our services are called "Low Voltage Techs".